<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Higher energy cost as heating the air space and pool water is now required

-How much do indoor swimming pools cost?
+How much does an indoor pool cost?

-• The swimming pool will typically cost between $40,000 and $60,000.
+• The swimming pool will typically cost between $75,000 and $200,000+ on average.

-• Let's say you plan to build a structure that is 25'x45' (1125 sq ft) and the average cost per square foot is $100.
+• Let's say, for example, the plan is to build a structure that is 25'x45' (1125 sq ft) and the average cost per square foot is somewhere around $100.
 The structure would cost $112,500.

 If you want to learn more about how much inground pools cost, be sure to check out our inground pool cost guide.